 - Taste: Hot!

 The red chili powder is another ‘spice or kick’ that you can surely find in any Indian home.
 This spice gives your meal that spicy hot sensation.
 The red chili powder is made by grinding red chili pepper to spice different types of meals.
 This spice is responsible for the spicy reputation Indian meals are known for.
 The red chili powder can be used to marinate meats, to sprinkle on raitas, or to even flavor your rajma.

 This masala or spice has a sharp, musky and floral flavor and is commonly used in Indian Saffron rice.
-The flavor also has honey undertones that add to its appeal.
+It can also be used simply as Saffron Water.
+The saffron flavor also has honey undertones that add to its appeal.

-- Ground Star Anise
+30. Star Anise

 Indian spices are just amazing, and they can add the much-needed flavor to your dishes.
 Explore the various spices mentioned in this article and give your dishes a blend of different appealing flavors.
 You can also use more than one of these spices to your meal to create unique flavors and aromas.